Psy-Group: Structure

 Psy-Group structure was multilayered.
-The company had a bank account in Cyprus under a company called IOCO, which was owned or partly owned at one point by British Virgin Islands-based Protexer Limited and Cornell Enterprises SA, which in turn was managed by Zurich-based Salix Services AG.
+The company had a bank account in Cyprus under a company called IOCO, which was owned or partly owned at one point by British Virgin Islands-based Protexer Limited and Cornell Enterprises SA, which in turn was managed by Zürich-based Salix Services AG.
 Ownership of IOCO changed annually.
 Protexer subsidiary MGTM Financial Services Limited is owned by Metropol Group in Moscow and run by Mikhail Slipenchuk.
 Psy-Group was operating under the name Invop Ltd., which was founded on December 22, 2014.
 Most of the Israeli-based employees came from the same school Joel Zamel attended: the Interdisciplinary Center, Herzliya.

 The work of Psy-Group was international.
 They sought Donald Trump as a client in 2016.
-Psy-Group and Black Cube approached the Israeli Ministry of Strategic Affairs and offered their services to fight against the Boycott, Divestment and Sanctions movement that was rejected.
-The ministry rejected Psy-Group's offer.
-Instead, Kela Shlomo was successful.
+Psy-Group and Black Cube approached the Israeli Ministry of Strategic Affairs and offered their services to fight against the Boycott, Divestment and Sanctions movement; the ministry rejected Psy-Group's offer, choosing instead to partner with Kela Shlomo.

 Scott Mortman managed Psy-Group's American clients.
-Mortman was previously an advisor to the Prime Minister's Office in Israel and currently works for Greenberg Traurig LLP (where Marc L. Mukasey and Rudy Giuliani have both worked with, where both are representing Donald Trump and Mukasey is representing Zamel).
+Mortman was previously an advisor to the Prime Minister's Office in Israel and currently works for Greenberg Traurig LLP, a firm representing both Trump and Zamel.